Sine Cerere et Baccho friget Venus

-Sine Cerere et Baccho friget Venus, (Latin, 'Without Ceres and Bacchus, Venus freezes') or Sine Cerere et Libero friget Venus, is a quotation from the Roman comedian Terence (c.
+"Sine Cerere et Baccho friget Venus", (Latin, 'Without Ceres and Bacchus, Venus would freeze') or "Sine Cerere et Libero friget Venus", is a quotation from the Roman comedian Terence (c.
 195/185 – c.
 159 BC) that became a proverb in the Early Modern period.
 Its simplest level of meaning is that love needs food and wine to thrive.
 It was sometimes shown in art, especially in the period 1550–1630, in Northern Mannerism in Prague and the Low Countries, as well as by Rubens.

 It has been suggested that the concentration of images by the Haarlem Mannerists reflects the patronage of the powerful brewers of Haarlem.

 Proverb

-The phrase derives from Terence's comedy Eunuchus, in which Chremes says to Pythias in the fifth scene of the fourth act (732), verbum hercle hoc verum erit "sine Cerere et Libero friget Venus" ('That saying, "Without Ceres and Liber, Venus freezes" is absolutely true!').
-Thus the phrase was probably a well-known proverb at the time as well.
+The phrase derives from Terence's comedy Eunuchus, in which Chremes says to Pythias in the fifth scene of the fourth act (732), verbum hercle hoc verum erit "sine Cerere et Libero friget Venus" ('That saying, "Without Ceres and Liber, Venus would freeze" is absolutely true!').
+Thus, the phrase was probably a well-known proverb at the time as well.
 Chremes makes use of it to declare how Pythias seems even more beautiful than usual to him during the rowdy partying after a large meal.
 Liber, the son of Ceres and god of human prosperity (and also of wine), was later replaced with Bacchus.
 The phrase is found in a similar form in Cicero, who quotes it as an example of the stylistic device of metonymy.
 In later times it was universally attributed to Terence.